 How many did you come up with?
-Three?
-Ten?
-Or maybe twenty?
-You may notice that initially it’s hard to think of that many, but soon your brain ‘loosens up’ and starts to think more laterally, coming up with ever more bizarre uses for a paperclip.
-So one way to improve your brainstorms is to give them more time, but if you don’t have all day, researchers have found a number of other ways to increase your divergent thinking skills and consequently having more productive brainstorming sessions.
+Five?
+Maybe ten?
+You may have noticed that initially it’s hard to think of that many, but soon your brain ‘loosens up’ and starts to think more laterally, coming up with ever more bizarre and tangential uses for a paperclip.
+This demonstrates that idea generation does benefit with being given sufficient amounts of time.

 Go for quantity: At the early stages of the process all ideas are good ideas.
 You want to cast the net far and wide, to capture the greatest range of ideas possible.
 The point is to generate quantity, and from that comes quality.

 Go for variety and originality too: focusing on variety and novelty will help increase the number of ideas you come up with